-New cardholders can also earn the largest welcome bonus Amex Gold has ever offered: 60,000 Membership Rewards points if you spend $4,000 in the first 6 months.
+New cardholders can also earn the largest welcome bonus Amex Gold has ever offered: 60,000 Membership Rewards points if you spend $4,000 in the first six months.

-If you add an Amex Gold Card authorized user to your account – which is free, by the way – the authorized user can also earn Membership Rewards points on every purchase.
+If you add an Amex Gold Card authorized user to your account – which is free, by the way – they can also earn Membership Rewards points on every purchase.